fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-16/README.md

 ---

 2️⃣
-- To find the product's Region from the same table, se the VLOOKUP formula as shown below, where the __lookup_value is the Product ID row itself, the table_array is in the ProductShipments sheet, and the col_index_num is 5__ because the region is in column 5.
+- To find the product's Region from the same table, use the __=VLOOKUP__ formula as shown below, where the __lookup_value is the Product ID row itself, the table_array is in the ProductShipments sheet, and the col_index_num is 5__ because the region is in column 5.

 ````excel
         =VLOOKUP($C$6;Table1;5;FALSE)